tommyheg/mockdraft/README.md

     -start draft
     -Controller gets players from DataGetter
     -Controller deletes players with DataStorer
-    -each user pick gets suggestions
+    -DataGetter and DataStorer determine which table to use by the score type -constructor changes the url of the connection -each user pick gets suggestions
         -CLUI -> Controller -> Suggestor -> Simulator
         -Suggestor uses DataGetter to get all the players